 "Would you officiate or participate in my wedding?"

-After more than fifteen years as a Jewish educator in the Twin Cities, my 'kids' are growing up and grown up and are figuring out in real time what they want their adult Jewish lives to look and feel like.
+After more than twenty years as a youth worker and fifteen as a Jewish educator in the Twin Cities, my 'kids' are growing up and grown up and are figuring out in real time what they want their adult lives to look and feel like.
 They are in relationships, they are moving into their first apartment, they have had loved ones die, they are starting careers, they are buying homes, they are raising puppies, they are expanding their families and bringing children into them.
 It turns out, they aren't the only ones.
-People of all ages have come to me looking for guidance in their Jewish lives.
+People of all ages and from many different backgrounds have come to me seeking some guidance or support or celebration.

 (P.S.
 A chuppah (h-oo-pah with a hard 'h' sound) is a wedding canopy.)

 That's a photo of the first wedding I co-officiated.
-That, and all of the other times I was invited into people's lives over the next several months is what motivated me to go to rabbinical school.
+That, and all of the other times I was invited into people's lives over the next several months is what motivated me to take the leap and go to rabbinical school.
 (I know!
 Rabbinical school!)
-With the amazing support of my wife, Liddy, I am almost there.
-June 30, 2018 is my ordination.
+With the amazing support of my wife, Liddy, I was ordained in June 2018!

-Weddings are wonderful events, and I love guiding people into marriage and crafting a ceremony full of meaning for them.
-At heart, though, I am and have always been an educator and mentor.
+Weddings can be wonderful events, and I love guiding people into marriage and crafting a ceremony full of meaning for them.
+At heart, I am and have always been an educator and mentor.
 What I do best is facilitate experiences of learning and exploration and meaning.
+That experience might be a wedding, but it might also be a lot of other things.
 As you find your way through this website, maybe you will be inspired.
 Maybe there is something you want to learn or explore, maybe there is a moment or transition you want to mark with a meaningful ritual, maybe you are part of a community that you think could benefit from my guidance or facilitation.